-If the manufacturer is putting up a fight, you should not be afraid to take the case to an experienced lemon law lawyer.
+If the manufacturer is putting up a fight, you should not be afraid to take the case to an experienced lemon lawyer in California.
 California lemon law lawyers know every manufacturer trick in the book – and will be able to fight your case.
 Keep in mind, if you prevail, the manufacturer is responsible for all legal fees.

-The Lemon Law in California may seem rather simple on the surface, but it can easily turn into a complicated matter once you are the manufacturer’s experienced legal defense team.
+The lemon law California process may seem rather simple on the surface, but it can easily turn into a complicated matter once you are the manufacturer’s experienced legal defense team.
 Most companies will not hand over a new vehicle or refund thousands of dollars willingly – even if you are rightfully owed every cent.

 There are two things you can do to ensure your lemon law buyback goes as smoothly as possible.
 First, educate yourself and be as prepared as possible for all of the potential situations.
 Secondly, hire a specialized California lemon law lawyer to manage your case.
 They know all the steps, obstacles, and secrets to making the buyback process seamless.